Partner with TSIA

 In my Power Hour, I had a panel discussion with four TSIA partners whose technology enables embedded support (Coveo, ANCILE, WalkMe, and LogMeIn Bold360), and one of the topics discussed was how to build the ROI model, and how to sell the idea to Development.
 One attendee stopped me afterwards and said that single session was worth the price of the conference pass, so hopefully other attendees were taking notes and will start pushing this initiative when they are back in their offices.

-And one final hint: if you want to schedule a 1:1 with me at TSW San Diego 2018, coming up May 7-9, ask your member success manager early.
+And one final hint for TSIA members: if you want to schedule a 1:1 with me at TSW, ask your member success manager early.
 My calendar is usually booked solid 2-3 weeks before the event.
-If you register now, you can save 30% on admission until Dec.
-1. Great to see all of you in person in Vegas, and as always, thanks for reading!
+As always, thanks for reading!